zzhangjii/learning-library/lab-guides/LabGuide200.md

   ![](images/200/46-1.6.PNG)

-- **If your NOT using the default wallet name of `Wallet_orcl.zip` then you will also need to edit the `Dockerfile`** to point to your ATP DB instance wallet, otherwise, you can skip to Step 3.
+- **If your NOT using the default wallet name of `Wallet_orcl.zip` then you will also need to edit the `Dockerfile`** to point to your instance specific wallet, otherwise, you can skip ahead to Step 3.

-- For this example edit the following two location within the `Dockerfile`:
+- If applicable, **edit** the following two locations within the `Dockerfile`:

   ![](images/200/46-1.7.PNG)

 ### **Step 3**: Build the Docker image

-The docker build will take a baseline java docker image from Docker Hub, add the Glassfish 4.1.1 application server, ATP DB instance wallet file and then extract the `AlphaProductsRestService.war` inside the container.
-The application server is running on port 8080.
+The docker build will take a baseline java ready docker image from Docker Hub, add the Glassfish 4.1.1 application server along with your ATP DB instance wallet file and then extract the `AlphaProductsRestService.war` inside the container.
+The application server will be running on port 8080.
 If you recall you opened port 8080 in the Networking Security List earlier in this lab so access from the internet can occur.

-- The Dockerfile defines what happens in the image build.
-The contents for this example now look like:

 - **Type:**